Health+Wellness

 Estimated Read Time: 2 - 3 Minutes

-"The pandemic has strengthened healthcare and forced us to get out of our zone, to change," Stanek said.
-"It's forced us out of the box, and that's affecting us in many ways."
-From moving more online with offerings like virtual care, appointment scheduling and doctor/patient messaging platforms to reckoning with the growing power of patients as consumers, the changes currently at play in the healthcare industry have far-reaching implications not only for providers but the customers they are courting.
+“The pandemic has strengthened healthcare and forced us to get out of our zone, to change,” Stanek said.
+“It’s forced us out of the box, and that’s affecting us in many ways.”
+From the rise of virtual care, online appointment scheduling, and doctor-patient messaging platforms to recognizing the increasing influence of patients as consumers, the ongoing changes in healthcare hold profound implications for both providers and their customer base.

-Offering virtual and overall care are just two ways in which the healthcare industry is pivoting to put the focus on customers.
-"Customer experience is something we have to look at as a journey," Stanek said.
-"The journey we have across the spectrum of healthcare, online and offline, we have to look at these best-in-class experiences.
-We need to get out of the healthcare industry and look at what is happening in the hospitality or retail sectors."
+Central to this transformation is the reorientation of the healthcare industry towards customer-centric practices.
+“Customer experience is something we have to look at as a journey,” Stanek said.
+“The journey we have across the spectrum of healthcare, online and offline, we have to look at these best-in-class experiences.
+We need to get out of the healthcare industry and look at what is happening in the hospitality or retail sectors.”

 "All this is to say that we have to change our mindset," Stanek said.
 "According to Dr Stephen Klasko, former CEO of Jefferson Health, we are going through a once-in-a-lifetime change in healthcare.
 We're moving from a business-to-business model to a business-to-customer model.
 You have to fundamentally change how you view things."